eth-easl/dandelionSDK/README.md

 If no value is set, `DEBUG` will be used for the platform value.

+To enable debug build set the cmake variable `CMAKE_BUILD_TYPE` to `Debug`.
+This can be done by adding `-DCMAKE_BUILD_TYPE=Debug` to the cmake command or setting it as an env variable.

 ## Examples
 The examples are automatically built when compiling the library.